GerritCodeReview/git-repo/docs/internal-fs-layout.md

 ## ~/ dotconfig layout

-Repo will create & maintain a few files in the user's home directory.
+Repo will create & maintain a few files under the `.repoconfig/` directory.
+This is placed in the user's home directory by default but can be changed by setting `REPO_CONFIG_DIR`.

 *   `.repoconfig/`: Repo's per-user directory for all random config files/state.
 *   `.repoconfig/config`: Per-user settings using [git-config] file format.